 See 6162 for this type of revenue received from federal grants through OSPI.
-See 6362 for this type of revenue received from agencies other than OSPI.
+See 6362 for this type of revenue received through an agency other than OSPI.

 (Reference: Every Student Succeeds Act, Title II, Part B Mathematics and Science Partnerships.)